HunySodar/exercise_all/README.md

-# there is personal exercise in some subjects.
+# there are some personal exercises in some subjects.